Introducing solid foods

 What are signs of solid food readiness?
 It is not necessary that your baby can sit independently, but they should have good neck control so they can easily hold their head up without support.
 A coordinated swallow is also important, if they seem to spit and sputter when you put a taste of pureed food on their tongue, they may not be ready.
 Often, parents notice that their baby starts reaching for food, watching them eat, etc. Teeth are by no means a requirement — in some babies these don't come until after a year of age.

 What foods should I start with?
 With the exception of the foods to avoid (see below), you can feed your baby any food.
-Many parents like to pick foods that are easy to prepare and administer, like squash, avocado, peas, carrots, etc. While these are all great choices, I would encourage you not to try and cater to their tastes too much, or focus only on the sweetest, starchiest, tastiest foods.
+Many parents like to pick foods that are easy to prepare and administer, like squash, avocado, peas, carrots, etc. While these are all great choices, I would encourage you not to try and cater to their tastes, or focus only on the sweetest, starchiest, tastiest foods.
 I like to focus on a broad variety of foods that are seasonal and local.
 A good balance right from the start will ensure a broad palate for years to come (more on this later).

 Food to avoid in infants: